dotslash-baunthy/akshit-lab-20-02-2022/README.md

 4. What is used for connecting to a database?
 PHP.

 These answers could be wrong.
 They are here only to show what matches what.
->If in the future, questions are ever added to this quiz, **do not** forget to add them here as well.
+>If in the future, questions are ever added to this quiz, **DO NOT** forget to add them here as well.
 >In the main code, you'd want to add them to the *questionsGlobal* const variable.